SafetyGraphics/SafetyGraphics.github.io/pilot/testerGuide.md

-# Alpha/Beta Testing Guide
+# Beta Testing Guide

 ## Objective

-Gather technical and clinical feedback for the new interactive graphic eDish tool being created by the ASA/DIA Interactive Safety Graphics (ISG) working group.
+Gather technical and clinical feedback for the new interactive  eDish tool being created by the ASA/DIA Interactive Safety Graphics (ISG) working group.

 ## Summary of the eDish Tool